vmware/vcf-security-and-compliance-guidelines/features-capabilities/logging/ESXi-8-Log-Message-Formats.md

 ```

 Event Traceability is facilitated via an opID.
-When available/appropriate, the opID must be part of the an SD-ELEMENT where the PARAM-NAME is "opID" and "opID" string is the PARAM\_VALUE.
+When available/appropriate, the opID must be part of an SD-ELEMENT where the PARAM-NAME is "opID" and "opID" string is the PARAM\_VALUE.

 ## RFC 5424 Transmission Message Format